nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. The argument values are then checked on as such:

    - ModuleCode: valid module code that complies with the module code format
-   - LectureName: valid lecture name that does not containt symbols
+   - LectureName: valid lecture name that does not contain symbols
    - VideoName: valid lecture name that does not contain symbols

    Note: VideoName should not contain commas (",").
 Rather than throwing errors, Le Tracker will treat it as though the user intended to delete multiple videos